youneshenni/generate-react-doc/README.md

 - **TARGETS:** The files/folders you'd like to generate documentation from
 - **DOCS_FOLDER:** The destination folder for the resulting documentation files.

+## Generating documentation

+This CLI tool makes use of [react-docgen](https://github.com/reactjs/react-docgen) and [react-docgen-markdown-renderer](https://github.com/OriR/react-docgen-markdown-renderer) in order to generate documentation files.
+For more info on how to format your components in order to generate those docs, please refer to [react-docgen](https://github.com/reactjs/react-docgen)